Twitter Facebook LinkedIn

 • The Metropolis of Lyon for the Cycling Improvement Award, sponsored by Eco-Counter “Providing communities with the necessary tools to collect and communicate bike & pedestrian count data”

-• The City of Quelimane for the Best Active Mobility Initiative Award, sponsored by the Dutch Ministry of Infrastructure and Water Management “The Ministry of Infrastructure and Water Management is committed to improving quality of life, access and mobility in a safe and sustainable environment”
+• The City of Quelimane for the Best Active Mobility Initiative Award, sponsored by the Netherlands Ministry of Infrastructure and Water Management “The Ministry of Infrastructure and Water Management is committed to improving quality of life, access and mobility in a safe and sustainable environment”

 The best of the rest